 Last night was one of the rarest feats in all of baseball.
 There have been 276 no-hitters thrown in major league history, 10 have been of the combined variety.
 Mariners fans witnessed something extremely special last night.
 Say what you want about the Mariners lacking entertainment value these last several years, and say what you want about having never been the World Series.
 I can’t argue the second, but as for the first topic I would argue that to the death.
 Mariners fans have experienced things very few fan bases can also claim.
 Ichiro’s record breaking season, 116 wins, and combined no-no’s don’t add up to a world champoinship, but they have kept us tuned in these last 11 years.

-Topics: No Hitter
+Tags: No Hitter